IceHe/lib/mac/setup-guide.md

 1. Synchronize the extensions' keyboard shortcuts - automatically

-    Do it manually if `Sync` does not work well
+    I can do it manually if `Sync` does not work well

     -   Menu Bar → `Window` → `Extensions` → Sidebar on the left → `Keyboard shortcuts`

         -   1Password
             - `⇧ ⌘ X` Activate the extension
-        -   Proxy SwitchyOmega
-            - `^ ⌘ S` Activate the extension
         -   Chrono Download Manager
             - `⇧ ⌘ J` Activate the extension
         -   OneTab
             - `⇧ ⌘ O` Activate the extension
             - `⇧ ⌘ S` DiSplay / Show OneTab
             - `⇧ ⌘ C` Send the **C**urrent tab to OneTab
-        -   Edit required shortcuts and Clear uncessary ones
+        -   Clear the unused shortcuts

 #### Sogou Input